captdam/Maze-Router-Lee-Algorithm/README.md

 When the user executes the program, the first thing the program will do is to initialize itself, including checking the user input from command line, set the random seed, and load the config file.

-The user must give at least one option in the command line to the program, which is the input file’s path.
-If this option is missed, the program will exit and print error information in ```stderr```.
+The user must give at least one argument in the command line to the program, which is the input file’s path.
+If this argument is missed, the program will exit and print error information in ```stderr```.

-Second option is optional which is used to set the seed for random number generator.
-If the user does not provide this option, the program will use current time as the seed of the random number generator.
-If the user provides the option, the first character of this option will be used.
+Second argument is optional, which is used to set the seed for random number generator.
+If the user does not provide this argument, the program will use current time as the seed of the random number generator.
+If the user provides this argument, the first character of this option will be used.
 For example, if user’s command is ```./router path_to_net_file.net abc```, then the ASCII code for character ‘a’ will be used.
-In another word, 0x61 is used s the seed.
+In another word, 0x61 is used as the seed.

-If the user gives more than 2 options in the command line, those extra options will be ignored.
+If the user gives more than 2 arguments in the command line, those extra arguments will be ignored.

-The program load config from the config file ```config.cfg``` which is in the same directory as the executable file.
+The program load config from the config file ```config.cfg``` which is in the same directory as the program.
 The config file is used to define the behavior of the program, such as GUI, delay, random factor etc. If the config file is missed or cannot be read by the program, the program will exit and print error information in ```stderr```.

-In the config file, it the ``` gui_path_command``` config is set correctly and not “manual”, the program will call the operating system to open browser to display GUI.
-No matter the GUI is enabled or disabled or misconfigured, the program will export result file.
+In the config file, if the ``` gui_path_command``` config is set correctly and not “manual”, the program will call the operating system to open web browser to display GUI.
+No matter the GUI is enabled or disabled or misconfigured, the program always export result file.

 ### Step 2 - Generate Empty Map